 3. Vertical Barrier

-You can establish a vertical termite barrier by applying insecticide in the hole (6 inches deep) via rodding, trenching, and trenching along the foundation elements like pillars, pilasters, and chimney bases.
+You can establish a vertical termite barrier by applying insecticide in the hole (6 inches deep) via rodding, trenching, and trenching along with the foundation elements like pillars, pilasters, and chimney bases.

-- Avoid applying the insecticide into your drainage system if there is danger of reaching the foundation drainage, french drains, or drain tile.
+- Avoid applying the insecticide into your drainage system if there is a danger of reaching the foundation drainage, french drains, or drain tile.

 - If the structure footing is exposed, you’ll need to be applied next to (not under) the footing.
-Also, ensure you termite treat the soil that’s around strictures like all the conduits and sewer pipes.
+Also, ensure you termite treat the soil around strictures like all the conduits and sewer pipes.

 - Caution, concrete slabs may provide other entry points for termites such as plumbing outlets and bath traps – which may render your previous termite treatment ineffective.
-Therefore, conduct good drilling as this will readily
+Therefore, conduct good drilling as this will readily.

 4. Wood treatment

-- Pressure treating the wood and the soil around it makes your structures to be termite and carpenter ants resistant.
+- Pressure-treating the wood and the soil around it makes your structures to be termite and carpenter ants resistant.